BOMBER CAMP™ MAY 1944 okay...maybe 2009

 The graduates from the first class (44-1) shortly after the completion of their mission

 The re enactors in their class A's.
-You guys were the best part of the Fantasy Camp in my book!
+You guys were the best part of the Bomber Camp in my book!
 Thank you, thank you, thank you!

 Back row from Left to right

 Scott, Julie, Murph